BrightBoost/bootcamp-2025-april/week1/gitPushMiniExercise.md

 Now it's time to get it to the remote.
 You can do this with the command `git push`.

 If this is your first time pushing, go ahead and authenticate/authorize via the browser.

+Refresh the github workbook 1 and your changes should be there!